sassoftware/devsascom-rest-api-samples/AutomatedMachineLearning/mlPipelineAutomation.md

 The request body is structured in three sections.

 - Key information of the automation project
-  - Automation project ID (automatically created by the service, read-only)
+  - id (Automation project ID (automatically created by the service, read-only))
-  - Name of the project (a random string is appended to ensure uniqueness)
+  - name (Name of the project (a random string is appended to ensure uniqueness))
-  - Description of the project
+  - description (Description of the project)
-  - Project type (only "predictive" type is supported)
+  - type (Project type (only "predictive" type is supported))
-  - Data table URI
+  - dataTableUri (Data table URI)
-  - Project state
+  - state (Project state)
-  - The pipeline build method (either "automatic" or "template".
-Default is "automatic".)
+  - pipelineBuildMethod (The pipeline build method (either "automatic" or "template".
+Default is "automatic".))
-- Automation project settings, grouped under "settings"
+- settings (Automation project settings)
   - A properties bag through which a user can pass arbitrary key/value pairs, regardless if they are used.
 The properties currently used are as follows.
     - applyGlobalMetadata (a flag to indicate whether to apply global metadata during project creation.